Financial Aid — FAQHow long does it take to get Financial Aid?

 If you apply online for Financial Aid, the Department of Education (DOE) will process the application in 2-3 weeks.
 If you fill out the paper application, it can take up to 6 weeks to process.
 For faster processing of your online Financial Aid application, you will need to create a FSA-ID for you and a separate ID for your parent, if you are a dependent student.

 What happens to my Financial Aid if I drop a class?

-If you drop a class, your Financial Aid can be reduced, and you may be required to repay some or all of your Financial Aid.
+If you drop a class, your Financial Aid may be reduced, and you may be required to repay some or all of your Financial Aid.
 Financial Aid amounts are based on the number of credit hours for which a student enrolls for that semester.
 If a student drops a class their Financial Aid will be pro-rated based on their new enrollment status.
 The date that is used for a student’s drop is the last day they attended that class.
 In addition, dropping a class can cause you to be placed on either Financial Aid Probation or Suspension (refer to the Satisfactory Academic Progress (SAP) policy for details)

 Do I have to re-apply for Financial Aid every semester?

 You do not have to re-apply every semester for Financial Aid; however you do have to update FAFSA yearly.
 Holmes Community College’s Financial Aid year starts with the fall semester, and includes the following spring and summer semesters.
 Every fall, a new Financial Aid year begins.

 How can I charge my books and supplies to Financial Aid Funds?